tundelakins/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function prints the n times table starting from 0 followed by a newline
+This program computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line